Hou Yi

 Hou Yi (后羿) is a mythological Chinese archer.
-He was also known as Shen Yi and simply as Yi (羿).
+He was also known as and simply as Yi (羿).
 He is also typically given the title of "Lord Archer".
 He is sometimes portrayed as a god of archery or a xian descended from heaven to aid mankind.
 Other times, he is portrayed as either simply half-divine or fully mortal.
 His wife, Chang'e, is one of the lunar deities.